guyrosillo/finalexam/test1/questions.md

 WHEN DONE:
-make sure you are in the web1010-test-1 folder in a console/terminal then type:
+make sure you are in the web1010-test-1 folder in a console/terminal then type:\n git add -A\n git commit -m "completed the test"\n git push\n

-git add -A
-git commit -m "completed the test" git push